G0urmetD/Miscon/README.md

             -sb, --searchBase           Defines ou path for pnou parameter.
         -pndc, --printNightmareDC   Checks if the spooler service is running domain controllers.
 [Username & Password required]
 ```

+## Information
+<p>A lot of stuff in the tool is content from PayloadAllTheThings (https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Active%20Directory%20Attack.md).</p>